derricks/derricks.github.io/magpie.md

     * Name
     * Postal Code
   * The _Chambers Crossword Manual_ list of accepted abbreviations for certain words (usually the word in the clue becomes the abbreviation in the entry)
+   * Including all the single-letter abbreviations in _Chambers_
   * Slang for money in _Chambers_
   * Names of fish in _Chambers_